okTurtles/group-income/docs/Getting-Started-frontend.md

 #### What files do I edit?

-For frontend developers the relevant folders and files are within the `frontend/` folder:
+For frontend developers the relevant folders and files are within the `frontend/simple/` folder.
+The `frontend/` folder contains some files & folders that are best ignored:

 - The files immediately within the `frontend/` folder represent the "top level" of the `groupincome.org` website.
-These HTML files are not part of "Group Income Simple" itself, they are there mostly to just act as placeholders.
-The actual website for groupincome.org is located in a [different repo](https://github.com/okTurtles/groupincome.org).
+These HTML files __are not__ part of "Group Income Simple" itself.
+They are there mostly as placeholders for the groupincome.org site, which is located in a [different repo](https://github.com/okTurtles/groupincome.org).
 - `_static/` - This folder contains HTML markup that we're converting into `.vue` and `.ejs` files.
-Just ignore this folder for the most part, it's there only for reference and will be deleted soon.
+Just *ignore this folder* for the most part, it's there only for reference and will be deleted soon.

-- `simple/` - __This is where frontend for "Group Income Simple" resides.__
+The `frontend/simple/` folder is where the frontend development happens!

-The `frontend/simple/` folder is where the frontend development happens.
-Here are the important files and folders within it and what their purpose is:
+Here are the important files and folders within `frontend/simple/`:

 - `index.html` - This is the "entry point" for the frontend and the _only HTML file_ in the entire web app.
 Everything starts with this file being served.
 It loads the `dist/app.js` bundle that gets created by Browserify, and that file contains the contents of all of the `.js`, `.vue`, and `.ejs` files.
     + __Designer note:__ This file is _purposefully minimal!_ You will rarely need to modify this file.
 If we modify it, it might only be to make it even smaller by removing any unnecessary `<script>` and `<link>` tags within it.
 This file is the "header and footer" that gets applied to _every "page"_ of our web app, and for that reason it's best to keep it as short as necessary.